 In order to gauge the effectiveness of something like Alter Eco's fair trade on the Andean people through its partnership with ANAPQUI, one must examine how the various programs created for producers address the environmental and economic issues mentioned earlier in this paper.
-Perhaps the most important function that ANAPQUI and its constituent organizations perform are acting as "bulwarks against intermediaries and sometimes against the farmers' own poor judgement" (Ofstehague, 2012, p.447).
+Perhaps the most important function that ANAPQUI and its constituent organizations perform is acting as "bulwarks against intermediaries and sometimes against the farmers' own poor judgement" (Ofstehague, 2012, p.447).
 This is not only a matter of environmental foresight in terms of acting as good stewards of the land but also in economic matters where extreme material circumstances lead producers to sell their product in a disadvantageous manner or at a disadvantageous price.
 To this end, Alter Eco in its partnership with ANAPQUI has endeavored to provide quinoa farmers and producers not only a fair wage but also invest in the economic wellbeing of the region by instituting programs that focus on the sustainability of natural capital as well of the profitability of the enterprise.

 Firstly, better wage is a significant factor in and of itself with regard to combating food insecurity and environmental sustainability.
 Increased wages will not only allow indigenous workers to diversify their diet in the most direct sense by enabling the purchase of more of their own crop but other foodstuffs as well that might have been outside their budgetary range before the increase in compensation for their crop.
 The loss of quinoa in the local diet might not be the tragedy it appears to be if the dearth of quinoa is replaced with an equally nutritious number of alternatives.
 All things considered, the rising price might not necessitate a drop in nutrition if the increased compensation for their efforts results in real increased purchasing power combined with wider access to international markets.
 Additionally, Alter Eco encourages farmers to retain around 10% of their production for personal use which amounts to approximately 600-800 pounds per year on average.
-While the fact remains that other (often imported) staples like rice and pasta are in many cases prohibitively expensive for Bolivians residing in the Altiplano, it is also important to remember that quinoa is more nutritious and can be more satisfying in smaller amounts and thus more nutritious pound for pound.
+While the fact remains that other (often imported) staples like rice and pasta are in many cases prohibitively expensive [so what external foods were being consumed more?] for Bolivians residing in the Altiplano, it is also important to remember that quinoa is more nutritious and can be more satisfying in smaller amounts and thus more nutritious pound for pound.
 Another important aspect of this improved wage and fair trade pricing is that a greater level of purchasing power reduces the pressure felt by small producers to constantly expand their operation into new areas in order to satisfy their basic economic needs.